 I was extremely hesitant to start surfing before I started surfing.
 In fact, it took me a few attempts to write out what I presumed was a decent request and send it out.
 Of course, they were all rejected or ignored.
 It wasn’t until a few months later when my friend visited me in Europe, that I began my surfing quest.

-After using CS for a couple years, I’ve noted the various ways that one can try out the CouchSurfing culture before taking on the lifestyle.
+After using the site for a couple years, I’ve noted the various ways that one can try out the CouchSurfing culture before taking on the lifestyle.

 Couchsurfing meetups are common is big cities.
 From weekly gatherings to monthly bar nights, a lot of cities are extremely active when it comes to meeting fellow travelers.
 These get together are generally attended by local CSers and travelers, and is a great way to get a sense of the CouchSurfing culture.
 Of course, meetups usually come with incredible experiences that will further fuel your love for traveling.